Companies are ditching business with ICE

 Meanwhile, Emily Lowan, the leader of the Green Party in British Columbia, has taken aim at Canadian billionaire Jim Pattison.
 Last week, she called on Canadians to boycott the businesses owned by the Jim Pattison Group, which include grocery chains, packaging firms and car dealerships among others, unless he “cut his ties” with ICE.

 On Friday, Jim Pattison Developments, which is part of the Jim Pattison Group, said it would no longer proceed with plans to sell a warehouse in Ashland, Virginia, to the US Department of Homeland Security.
-It provided no further details.
-The company has not responded to CNN’s request for comment.
+The company declined to comment further on its decision.

 The industrial facility was to be used to “support ICE operations,” according to a letter last month from the Department of Homeland Security to officials in Virginia.